blephy/custom-smiirl-counter-api/README.md

 - Go to your [Smiirl Account](https://my.smiirl.com/login) and specify your configuration.
 > Exemple :
-> If you follow the exemple bellow, specify _http://your-domaine-name.com/Smiirl/_ as URL in your Smiirl Account
+> If you follow the exemple above, specify _http://your-domaine-name.com/Smiirl/_ as URL in your Smiirl Account

 - (Optional) Protect the editing action with php (restrictive IP / cookie / account session ...) or with .htpasswd (Ask Google)
 - Enjoy !